This is a guest contribution post by Product Manager, Justin Fowler.

 Accordingly, it’s a good idea to get feedback from multiple teams when figuring out what makes your product unique, the benefits of your product, how your customers see the world, what types of product positioning strategies work best, and whether or not your current strategy is actually working as intended.

 When all of your teams can rally around a product mission, you can have confidence that your product strategy is aligned to support one overarching goal.

 Few businesses are able to nail product positioning from the outset.
 If you want a higher likelihood of long-term success, it’s important to remain adaptable.

-That means gathering new information, challenging your previously held assumptions, experimenting with new tactics and approaches, and redefining your product when necessary.
+That means gathering new information, challenging your previously held assumptions, experimenting with new tactics and approaches, tweaking your marketing plan, and even redefining your product, when necessary.

 Are you ready to get serious about your company’s product positioning?
 Do you wish you knew more about your product/market fit (PMF) and customer perceptions?
-Delighted is here to help.
-As a robust experience management platform, Delighted is designed specifically to help businesses like yours analyze your products and your customers’ needs.
+Start gathering product and customer feedback with Delighted’s experience management software for free.

 Additional product positioning resources

 - What is product development?